theandrew168/devops/README.md

 ```

 Terraform needs an access token in order to talk to Digital Ocean.
-This token can be obtained from Digital Ocean's web console (or myself).
+This token can be obtained from Digital Ocean's web console.
 ```
 export DIGITALOCEAN_ACCESS_TOKEN="actual_access_token_goes_here"
 ```